Call us today to schedule a visit: 407-767-2477

 • The best discipline is to use redirection, distraction, gentle restraint, removal of object from toddler, or move the toddler away and help him get interested in something else.
 Use discipline as a means of teaching and protecting, not as punishing.

-• Give your child consistent messages about what's right or wrong and reinforce them.
+• Give your child consistent messages.

 • Toddlers should never be spanked.
 Spanking does not usually work and is not a good kind of punishment for a young child.